pmazumder3927/udtube/README.md

 ## Philosophy

 Named in homage to the tried-and-true UDPipe, UDTube is built with inference-at-scale in mind.
 The software avoids loading large amounts of data at any time and instead favors an incremental loading approach to prediction.
-While originally built for the purposes of investigating the linguistic problem of defectivity, UDTube is released for both replication and to enable new and exciting research in morphology.
+While originally built to investigate the linguistic problem of defectivity, UDTube is released for both replication and to enable new and exciting research in morphology.

 ## Authors